- Food businesses or individuals can donate food to charities or emergency services.

 The correct storage temperature for high-risk foods is below 5 °C or above 60 °C. High-risk foods include meat, seafood, poultry, eggs, dairy products and smallgoods, or foods that contain these foods, such as sandwiches, quiches, and prepared salads.

 Food donors and charities should ensure that donated food spends as little time as possible in transport.
 Where possible, high-risk food should be kept below 5 °C and out of the temperature danger zone (between 5 °C and 60 °C) while being transported.

 Donated food should be transferred to clean, covered food-grade containers.
 Everyone involved in handling the donated food should maintain the highest standard of personal hygiene and cleanliness.

 Food safety in an emergency

 Emergencies are unpredictable, and the risk of food poisoning is often greater than usual at these times.
 Although the Act doesn’t stop people from donating food to emergency services organisations, there are some important issues to consider.

 It’s vital that emergency workers remain healthy when they’re attending disasters.
-It is also important that members of the community affected by a disaster don’t suffer extra hardship as a result of food poisoning.
+It is also important that members of the community affected by a disaster don’t suffer extra hardship because of food poisoning.

 An emergency situation makes it harder to keep food safe.
 Even if donated food is prepared safely in your home, emergency services cannot always guarantee safe storage, handling, and distribution of donated, ready-to-eat food in emergency conditions.
 For example, there may not be access to a reliable refrigerator or space in available storage facilities, or clean running water for handwashing that would be required to ensure food is safe to eat.